How Draft Date Impacts Best Ball Leagues

-According to TJ Hernandez’s study on 2021 Best Ball Mania roster construction, nearly every build that performed over expectation was 2-QB builds with two-or-three TEs, while each of the four most-underperforming builds all had three quarterbacks.
-If you can mirror some of the constructs that are laid out in that study, you’re giving yourself a better chance to buoy the floor of your team during a time of the year that we know the least about how teams are going to use their players in-season.
+According to TJ Hernandez’s study on 2022 Best Ball Mania roster construction, nearly every build that performed over expectation was 2-QB builds with two-or-three TEs, while each of the four most underperforming builds all had three quarterbacks.
+If you can mirror some of the constructs laid out in that study, you’re giving yourself a better chance to buoy the floor of your team during a time of the year when we know the least about how teams will use their players in-season.

 This is also the best time of drafting season to be bullish on your favorite rookie(s), as their average draft position(s) will continue to rise throughout the summer months.